levsero/test_embed/doc/csp.md

 ### Using the new snippet

-In order to implement the CSP as described in this document, you need to be using Zendesk's new snippet, which has been optimized for performance.
-The new snippet is much smaller in size and looks like this:
+To implement the CSP as described in this document, you need to use the new Zendesk snippet, which has been optimized for performance.
+The new snippet is much shorter and looks like this:

 ```html
 <!-- Start of Zendesk Widget script -->